FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 Authentication is about _proving you are you_.
 Authorization is about _delegating access_ or permissions to information.

 Historically, OAuth has been used as both a way of dealing with both authentication and authorization.
-However, OAuth doesn't define a standard way to provide user information to the requeste--so every auth implementation is a little bit different.
+However, OAuth doesn't define a standard way to provide user information to the requester--so every auth implementation is a little bit different.
 This removes some of the benefits of using a standardized protocol.

 Many developers may also assume that obtaining an access token from a third-party service means that your user was authenticated.
 But that's not true.
 An access token _could_ be granted to your application even if your user was not authenticated (that's 100% up to the service you are requesting access to).